hukutu4/minaValidatorBlocks/README.md

 ## Running the script

-To run the script, simply execute `python log_blocks.py` in the terminal.
+To run the script, simply execute `python3 log_blocks.py` in the terminal.

 The script first reads the StateHash of the last record in the log file (if it exists) and retrieves the latest blocks data from MinaExplorer.
 It then iterates over each block in the data array and logs the specified fields to the log file.